DSD-DBS/capella-dockerimages/docs/docs/base.md

 The following environment variable can be set in all images:

 - `WORKSPACE_DIR`: The directory applications (Eclipse, Capella, Jupyter) will use as workspace.
+  The workspace directory shall be a subdirectory of `/workspace` or `/home/techuser`.

 ## Use the prebuilt image